-As helpful as antidepressants are in boosting a person's mood or sense of sense of self-worth, some types of antidepressants -- for example, the selective serotonin reuptake inhibitors (SSRIs) -- can have undesirable side effects.
+As helpful as antidepressants are in boosting a person's mood or sense of self-worth, some types of antidepressants -- for example, the selective serotonin reuptake inhibitors (SSRIs) -- can have undesirable side effects.
 Those side effects can result in sexual problems.

 Antidepressants help boost mood in people with depression by altering the functioning of brain chemicals (neurotransmitters).
 But the same chemicals are involved in the sexual response.
 Antidepressants affect nerve pathways that regulate the sexual response, potentially causing sexual dysfunction.
 The sexual side effects of antidepressants sometimes increase as the dose of medication increases.
 Antidepressants that affect serotonin are also often used to treat premature ejaculation in men.